 Luckily, it’s not only bad stuff when it comes to food microbiology.
 We also need micro-organisms in quite a lot of cases when making food.
 We will discuss a few of the most important and common examples.

 3.1 Yeasts and bread

 Yeasts are probably the most well known positive micro-organisms.
 Loads of us use yeast regularly when baking bread or other baked goods.
 Yeast you can buy in the stores are often in the form of dry powders.
 Just realize, there’s life in these powders, but during storage they have been put ‘on hold’.

 During the rising process of bread the yeast consumes sugar and transforms this, amongst others, in ethanol and carbon dioxide.
 The carbon dioxide is a gas and will cause expansion of the dough.
 The ethanol produced will evaporate again during the baking process.

 Without yeast it wouldn’t be as easy to make the well known fluffy breads we commonly eat nowadays.

 3.2 Lactic acid and pickles

 Lactic acid bacteria are very common in a lot of foods, especially when foods start getting bad.
 Souring of milk as well as sour meat are caused by lactic acid bacteria.
 They are anaerobic and form lactic acid (hence the name) when growing and digesting their ‘food’.
 There are a lot of different types of lactic acid bacteria, some will be more prevalent on meat, others on meat.

 Proper pickles are made using lactic acid bacteria.
-They will be immerged in a liquid with spices, herbs and salt and left in this liquid for up to several weeks at a comfortable temperature for the bacteria (18-20C).
+They will be immersed in a liquid with spices, herbs, and salt and left in this liquid for up to several weeks at a comfortable temperature for the bacteria (18-20C).
 Some bacteria might be added at the start of the process, but otherwise the process will proceed by itself.
 The pH of the pickles will sink during this process due to the acids produced by the bacteria.

 4. Further reading